Who can enter?

 Only one applicant per poster.
 If the poster has more than one author, only ONE AUTHOR can apply.
 The applicant and the presenter must be the same person.

-First prize: one year’s BACD membership, free dinner ticket, conference registration, travel and accommodation at the BACD Annual Conference on 11 – 13 November 2021 at the EICC, Edinburgh
+First prize: one year’s BACD membership, free dinner ticket, conference registration, travel, and accommodation at the BACD Annual Conference on 10 – 12 November 2022 at ICC Wales

-Second prize: one year’s BACD membership and free conference registration at the BACD Annual Conference on 11 – 13 November 2021 at the EICC, Edinburgh
+Second prize: one year’s BACD membership and free conference registration at the BACD Annual Conference on 10 – 12 November 2022 at ICC Wales

 Third prize: one year’s BACD membership

 Mode of presentation

 Poster presentations are typically a report of research or an innovative clinical technique.
 Please note: posters must be presented in English.

 Applications should include: entry category, the names of ALL authors (listing the presenting author first inc. his/her email address), qualifications/degrees of authors, academic affiliations, title of the poster and a short abstract.

 • You are free to display your information in figures, tables, text, photography etc.